inktrap/studyriffic/README.md

     - scale description in quotes (or different styling?)
     - remove numbers or change scale and include numbers
  - tasks
-    - typo in Alex and Bill: "both of their ratings"
     - remove latex style quotes